propactive/propactive/CONTRIBUTING.md

 should be created and pushed to your remote development branch.
 Don’t forget to add a comment in the PR afterward, so everyone gets notified by GitHub.
 Keep in mind that reviews can span multiple cycles until we are happy with the new code.

+## Writing Code

+We follow the [official Kotlin coding conventions][KCC], adhere to the [Test-driven development][TDD] style of programming, and are a big fan of [Robert C. Martin teachings of Clean Code][CC].
+If there is something unclear of the style, just look at existing code which might help you to understand it better.

+### Commits Checklist

+- Each commit should have a [short & meaningful message][GCMG].
+- The body of the commit message should have reference to the issue it is fixing, if any.
+- The body of the commit message should have your Git username or email.
+- You can use the following template for your commit message:
+    ```
+    {COMMIT_MESSAGE}

+    #{ISSUE_NUMBER} {USERNAME}
+    ```

 ### Pull Request Checklist

 - Create a new branch and, if needed, rebase to the current main